roisol144/CODIS-DNA-Databases/README.md

 ## How To Run:
-Open project's folder in your terminal and run one of this commands:
+Open project's directory in your terminal and run one of this commands:

  ```python dna.py databases/(small/large).csv sequences/(1-20).txt```